 Volunteers are not charged money for volunteering, but they only contribute to in country costs and meals daily.

 water in the room

-Development Advisory services and Fundraising. linkages may include to mention a few: charities, Families , individuals and organizations/ companies
+Development Advisory services and Fundraising. linkages may include to mention a few: looking for charities, Families , individuals and organizations/ companies that may assist